pinyin/tween-here/README.md

 ```
 In fact, you can get these numbers manually with `getBoundingClientRect()` and other native APIs.

-For convenience, this library provides a helper functions, `getTweenState`, to capture the `TweenState` of an existing element.
+For convenience, this library provides a helper function, `getTweenState`, to capture the `TweenState` of an existing element.

 ```typescript jsx
 getTweenState(element: HTMLElement): TweenState